minetest-mirrors/bonemeal/README.md

 - 0.5 - Added support for default bush and acacia bush saplings
 - 0.6 - Using newer functions, Minetest 0.4.16 and above needed to run
 - 0.7 - Can be used on papyrus and cactus now, added coral recipe, api addition
+- 0.8 - Added support for farming redo's new garlic, pepper and onion crops

 Lucky Blocks: 5